Capital Engineering

 Ongoing construction or improvement projects funded by a city's Capital Improvement Program (CIP) include infrastructure upgrades such as road repairs, water, sewer, and storm-water system improvements.
 These Projects are considered essential for maintaining and enhancing public facilities within a community, ensuring the quality, safety, and functionality of public infrastructure in accordance with the City Public Works Design and Construction Standards, and the City Municipal Code.

-TUF This page explains several road related things.
+Link to Transportation Utility Fee (TUF) page This page explains several road related things.
 First how road repairs are paid for using the Transportation Utility Fee or TUF.
 Second this page explains how we choose road projects for our repairs.
 Lastly this page explains what summer road repairs are scheduled for the next summer.

 Transportation services are provided by the Engineering and Public Works.
 Click here to learn more.